openrails/openrails/Source/Documentation/Manual/physics.rst

 value defined, use ``SpeedControl ( "RoundUp" )``, while ``SpeedControl ( "RoundNearest" )`` would round up or down to whichever defined value is closest.
-The default behavior, as for a penumatic governor, can be achieved with ``SpeedControl ( "Continuous" )``.
+The default behavior, as for a pneumatic governor, can be achieved with ``SpeedControl ( "Continuous" )``.

 Note that an engine with an electronic governor can still